 \subsection{Optical line diagnostic diagrams}

-With the adoption of the intermediate SED, our models continue to reproduce the low-ionization optical lines—[\ion{N}{ii}], [\ion{S}{ii}], and [\ion{O}{i}]—as effectively as in our previous work (KFDS25), across the same parameter space as shown in Table \ref{tab:AGN_Model_Grid}.
+With the adoption of the intermediate SED, our models consistently reproduce the low-ionization optical lines—[\ion{N}{ii}], [\ion{S}{ii}], and [\ion{O}{i}]—as effectively as in our previous work (KFDS25), across the same parameter space as shown in Table \ref{tab:AGN_Model_Grid}.
 Furthermore, the intermediate SED shows enhanced consistency with MIR diagnostics, discussed in detail in Section~\ref{subsec:ir_bpts}, and thus represents a more complete modeling approach.

-In Fig.~\ref{fig:5728_BPTS_U}, it is evident that all jet-affected regions—whether strongly or moderately influenced fall above the Kewley line, mainly in the Seyfert domain.
-CR ionization rates around $10^{-13}\,\rm s^{-1}$ are better for observations coming from nuclear and jet affected areas in the [\ion{S}{ii}] and [\ion{O}{i}] BPT diagrams, while a rate of approximately $10^{-12}\,\rm s^{-1}$ best models the parameter space of observed [\ion{N}{ii}] ratios.
+In Fig.~\ref{fig:5728_BPTS_U}, it is evident that all jet-affected regions—whether strongly or moderately influenced-fall above the Kewley line, mainly in the Seyfert domain.
+CR ionization rates around $10^{-13}\,\rm s^{-1}$ better represent observations from nuclear and jet affected areas in the [\ion{S}{ii}] and [\ion{O}{i}] BPT diagrams, while a rate of approximately $10^{-12}\,\rm s^{-1}$ best models the parameter space of the observed [\ion{N}{ii}] ratios.
 These findings are in agreement with the results we acquired in KFDS25.

-In KFDS25, we demonstrated that regions traditionally characterized as Seyfert/LINER sources could also be explained by use of star-forming models incorporating CR ionization which led to a new parameter space demarcation line, the SF$\zeta$ line.
+In KFDS25, we demonstrate that regions traditionally characterized as Seyfert and/or LINER sources can also be explained using the star-forming models incorporating CR ionization which led to a new parameter space demarcation line, the SF$\zeta$ line.
 This boundary captures the upper limit of line ratios expected from star-forming regions influenced by elevated CR ionization rates, offering a more physically motivated and complementary perspective to classical starburst boundaries.
-Applying this framework allows us to reassess excitation mechanisms in galaxies without the need to immediately attribute elevated line ratios to AGN activity or extreme metallicities \cite{2004aGroves}.
+Applying this framework allowed us to reassess excitation mechanisms in galaxies without the need to immediately attribute elevated line ratios to AGN activity or extreme metallicities \cite{2004aGroves}.